 Asbestos is a flameproof but highly dangerous material.
-It was used for decades in many military and domestic items, from battleships to childrens pajamas.
+It was used for decades in many military and domestic items, from battleships to children's pajamas.
 It was found nearly everywhere because it made most products stronger and longer lasting, and resisted high heat and even fire.
-But, asbestos is also the only cause of mesothelioma, a deadly cancer.
-It can take 20-50 years before symptoms appear.

 Profits Over People: Manufacturers Fight the Ban

 After the EPA's ban was announced, asbestos-containing products were no longer allowed to appear on store shelves and in government supply depots.
 This meant loss of profits.

 For decades, manufacturers had knowingly hidden the health risks of asbestos-containing products from the U.S. government and the public, in order to make money selling their products.

 After the ban, they did not want to stop making money even though they knew asbestos could cause deadly diseases.

 The manufacturers fought back with a lawsuit in federal court.
 Just 2 years after the ban, the manufacturers won their lawsuit in the 5th Circuit Court in New Orleans.
 Many of the banned asbestos-containing items were now allowed back on store shelves.